zhpn1024/ribotish/README.rst

 --nom0
 ```````````

-Do not consider reads with mismatch at position 0 (5' end mismatch) as a new group.
+Not consider reads with mismatch at position 0 (5' end mismatch) as a new group.

 --th TH
 ```````